ina-bekteshi/Test-Task/README.md

 # Running steps:

-1. Installing the modules used: `npm install`
+1. Install the modules used: `npm install`
-2. Running the app: `node index.js`
+2. Run it in port 3000: `node index.js`